mongodb/docs/content/restore-sharded-cluster.md

 ## Overview

 Important: In version 3.4, MongoDB removes support for SCCC config servers.
-To upgrade your config servers from SCCC to CSRS, see [Upgrade Config Servers to Replica Set](https://docs.mongodb.com/manual/tutorial/upgrade-config-servers-to-replica-set).The following procedure applies to 3.4 config servers.
+To upgrade your config servers from SCCC to CSRS, see [Upgrade Config Servers to Replica Set](https://docs.mongodb.com/manual/tutorial/upgrade-config-servers-to-replica-set).
+The following procedure applies to 3.6 config servers.

 You can restore a [*sharded cluster*](https://docs.mongodb.com/manual/reference/glossary/#term-sharded-cluster) either from [snapshots](../backup-with-filesystem-snapshots/) or from [*BSON*](https://docs.mongodb.com/manual/reference/glossary/#term-bson)
 [database dumps](../backup-sharded-cluster-with-database-dumps/) created by the